jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 My dad answers it, and I hear voices in the entryway—Robert's smooth, professional tone, my dad's more cautious response.
 Then Dad's calling: "Sophia, can you come here please?"

-I walk to the entry way like I'm walking to my own execution.
+I walk to the entryway like I'm walking to my own execution.

-Robert Price looks exactly like Ethan will look in thirty years—same blue eyes, same sharp features, but colder somehow.
+Robert Hayes looks exactly like Ethan will look in thirty years—same blue eyes, same sharp features, but colder somehow.
 More calculated.
 He's wearing an expensive coat and a smile that doesn't reach his eyes.

 "Sophia," he says.
 "I apologize for the intrusion.
 But I was hoping we could talk."